For acquisition · serious inquiries

 What exactly transfers in the sale?

 The thesaurus.co domain (push to buyer's registrar of choice), the complete codebase (this repo, including build pipeline, content, design system, and all data files), the editorial library (all guides, blog posts, lexical data), and the documentation package.
-We also include a 30-day post-sale transition window for questions.
+A short post-sale transition window is included for handover questions.

 Is the price negotiable?